garrandall/popular-music-data/tracks/safe---sound-dj-quik.md

 And i'm zoned out at a young age
 And the whole spruce street was my stage
 Peep now back then I was in the 8th grade steady
-But niggaz my age was getting paid already
+But niggas my age was getting paid already
 Yeah like that nigga Zam or even young Blue
 They made they first million by the age of 22
 Like Dan from Cedar block him and little Motor